Congratulations on your acceptance to Concordia University’s Doctor of Physical Therapy Program!

 Now that you have been accepted, please complete and submit the list of items below.

-A final, official transcript showing degree completion must be received by the Office of Admissions at least one week prior to your program start date.
+A final, official transcript showing degree completion and/or grades for any in-progress courses must be received by the Office of Admissions at least one week prior to your program start date.

-Please create the following accounts by June 1, 2018.
+Phase II: Please create the following accounts by July 15, 2022

 An email will be sent by Exxat with detailed instructions in May.
 Be sure to check your CSP email and your junk mail.